 Dog wheelchairs should be as light as possible while still being sufficiently sturdy and durable.

-The harness materials used in the wheelchair should be easy to remove and, whenever possible, machine washable.
+Look for an adjustable harness that’s made from materials that are easy to remove and, whenever possible, machine washable.

 The chair should support your dog in a comfortable manner, and all contact points should be soft or padded in some way.